Shelfy

 └── Archive

-Best practice: Start simple, expand as needed.
+Best practice: start simple, expand as needed.
 You can always reorganize.
+The cost of reorganizing is low.
+The cost of an over-engineered structure you abandon is high.

 Categories are hierarchical.
 Tags are cross-cutting.